 founder and Associate Artistic Director for the Great Lakes Youth Ballet Company, choreographing full-length classical ballets like "The Nutcracker" and "Coppélia."
 Călin also taught at numerous schools and summer intensive programs during this period.
 After fifteen years in the United States, he returned to his home country of Romania to work again for the Romanian National Ballet as the Assistant Artistic Director and Principal Ballet

 Master under Johan Kobborg.
 He also returned to dancing and performed the role of "Vronsky" in the ballet "Anna Karenina" by Ion Tugearu, "Rhapsody" by Sir F. Ashton, "Espada" from "Don Quixote," "Birbanto" in "Le Corsaire," "Gurn" in "La Sylphide," "Widow Simon" from "La Fille Mal Gardée" by Sir F. Ashton, and "The husband" in the ballet "Women" by Gheorghe Iancu.
 He also had the chance to work firsthand with Alina Cojocaru, Ethan Stiefel, Xander Perish, and

-In 2016, Calin returned to the U.S.A. accepting the position of Interim Artistic Director with Southold Dance Theater.
-The same year, he was invited to be part of the "Fall For Dance Festival" at New York City Center in New York City, where he had the opportunity to make an appearance in the ballet "Marguerite and Armand" and also guest teach for the Sarasota Ballet.
+In 2016, Călin returned to the U.S.A., accepting the position of Interim Artistic Director with Southold Dance Theater.
+The same year, he was part of the "Fall For Dance Festival" at the New York City Center, where he had the opportunity to appear in the ballet "Marguerite and Armand" and guest teach for the Sarasota Ballet.